-Two of the nation’s largest hospital systems provide excellent examples of how adopting a truly patient-centered wayfinding solution: the Cleveland Clinic and the Mayo Clinic.
-Both campuses feature graphic- and content-rich interactive wayfinding kiosks, while Mayo takes it a step farther with the addition of a companion mobile app that allows patients to take the hospital footprint with them around the campus, so they are never without assistance.
-This easy access to both hospital and wayfinding information — in facilities, and even on the go — gives patients a sense of security and peace of mind in what is often already a stressful situation involving illness and its related discomforts.
+Two of the nation’s largest hospital systems provide excellent examples of how adopting a truly patient-centered wayfinding solution can be extremely effective: the Cleveland Clinic and the Mayo Clinic.
+Both campuses feature graphic- and content-rich interactive wayfinding kiosks, while Mayo takes it a step further with the addition of a companion mobile app that allows patients to take the hospital footprint with them around the campus, so they are never without assistance.
+This easy access to both hospital and wayfinding information -- in facilities, and even on the go -- gives patients a sense of security and peace of mind in what is often already a stressful situation involving illness and its related discomforts.

 What other industries are successfully deploying digital wayfinding and building directories?
 We invite you to follow REDYREF as we continue to explore the future of these technologies over the coming weeks.
 Already know that you want to take the plunge into high-tech interactive signage?
 Our experts are available to assist organizations of all sizes; just give us a call at (800) 628-3603 ext 525 or submit a request for proposal online and our team will be with you every step of the way.